DecaTec/Wsapm-LocalPrintersOnline/README.md

-**Archived, moved to Codeberg: https://codeberg.org/DecaTec/Wsapm-LocalPrintersOnline**
+### ⚠️ Archived, moved to Codeberg: https://codeberg.org/DecaTec/Wsapm-LocalPrintersOnline ⚠️

+Thus, this GitHub repository is **outdated** and **not longer maintained on GitHub**.
+Please update your references.

 # Windows Server Advanced Power Managemtn - LocalPrintersOnline plugin
 LocalPrintersOnline is a plugin for Windows Server Advanced Power Management (https://github.com/DecaTec/Wsapm).
 It enables you to suppress standby suppress standby if a local printer is switched on